syncfusion-content/wpf-docs/wpf/Diagram/Stencil/Commands.md

 ## Adding a Custom Command to the CommandManager

-Adding a custom command allows you to extend the functionality of the stencil.
-You can define a new command, specify its gesture, and add it to the CommandManager.
+Adding a custom command allows you to extend the functionality of the `Stencil`.
+You can define a new command, specify its gesture, and add it to the `CommandManager`.

-Below is an example of how to add a custom command to the CommandManager:
+Here's an example of how to add a custom command to the CommandManager:

 {% tabs %}